wix/cli-app-templates/mixpanel-analytics/README.md

 npm run create-version
 ```

-This guides you through creating a new app version in the Wix Developers Center.
+This guides you through creating a new app version in the Wix Dev Center.
 Once the app version is created, you can optionally [submit it for review](https://devforum.wix.com/kb/en/article/submit-your-app-for-review) and publish it to the [Wix App Market](https://www.wix.com/app-market).

 To learn more about app versions, see [App Versions and Deployment](../workflow/app_versions_and_deployment.md).